billetandsons/AB-AI-AI-AI-Scripts/README.md

 <i> <b>AB_SpaceEvader</b> <br> </i>
 Removes double lines from a block of text, great for those pesy ChatGPT copy-pasts!

+<i> <b>AB_Today's Date</b> <br> </i>
+Dont you hate typing today's date on every document?
+Or travelling back in time and not having a newspaper near you to find out when are you?
+Now, 1 click can tell you the date!
+Select a text box (or don't) run this and  it will fill in the date

 <i><b> AB_Scripts </b> <br> </i>
 It does what it says on the tin!